cgranade/cgranade.github.io/_includes/docs/cv.md

 ## Recent Work History ##

+- Owner and Principle at Dual Space Solutions LLC.
+May 2023 to present.
+- Senior Research Developer, Microsoft.
+July 2017 to October 2022.
 - Research Associate, University of Sydney.
-March 2015 to present.
+March 2015 to July 2017.
 - Research Assistant, Institute for Quantum Computing.
 May 2010 to February 2015.
 - Teaching Assistant, Physics Department, University of Alaska Fairbanks.
 September 2008 to May 2009.
 - Research Assistant, Computer Science and Artifical Intelligence Laboratory, Massachusetts Institute of Technology.
 June 2008 to August 2008.